 My partner and I have just returned from six weeks travelling around the world.
-We redeemed 280,000 Qantas Points per person for a oneworld Classic Flight Reward to fly Business Class, so we could lie flat all the way.
+We redeemed 280,000 Qantas Points per person for a oneworld Classic Flight Reward to fly Business Class, so we could lie flat all the way (Note: Qantas RTW in Business Class will increase to 318,000 from 18 September 2019 onwards).

 Our itinerary had ten segments and each one was in a different airline-aeroplane combination.
 As they say in the safety video, ‘every plane is different’ and this is true for each service offering.